interacto/angular-session/experiment.md

 The background color of this `triple` div element uses `dataService.color` so that you should be able to see the change.

 The class `DataService` already provides a method `setNewRandomColor` to set its `color` attribute with a new random value.

+You have 30 minutes max for this exercise.

 **Question 1** Implement this feature without considering undo/redo.
 Commit locally your code to keep the changes in this history with the message `1 q1` (do not forget to add new files to git, if you created new files).